idiap/bob/doc/TutorialsArrays.rst

 |project| does not yet support audio files (No wav or mp3 codec).
 However,
 there are several alternatives:

-* The signal in the audio file could be converted into e.g. HDF5, and then could be read and process with |project|.
+* The signal in the audio file could be converted into HDF5.
+After this it can then be read and processed with |project|.

 * A Python_ module could be used to load the audio file as a NumPy_ :py:class:`numpy.ndarray`, such as :py:mod:`scipy.io.wavfile`.
 Please look at :ref:`audiosignal` for an example of how to do it.

-Then, a stereo audio signal would be represented as a 2D array, the first dimension corresponding to the time index and the second one to the audio channel, values in the array corresponding to wave magnitudes.
+Once loaded, a stereo audio signal would be represented as a 2D array, the first dimension corresponding to the time index and the second one to the audio channel, values in the array would then correspond to wave magnitudes.

 Interfacing with OpenCV_ and PIL_
 =================================